vincent-chapron/gitcheck/README.md

 # Gitcheck

-Gitcheck is a script to check all change in your git repositories.
+Gitcheck is a script to check all changes in your git repositories.

 ## install